inorbit-ai/rmf_inorbit_examples/rmf_inorbit_demos/README.md

 This demo is set-up to use a specific InOrbit location with three robots.
 A demo account with this set-up already prepared is available upon request, and will give you access to a three robot simulation and some of the most important features of the InOrbit Platform for the full experience.

-To request access to the InOrbit RMF Demo account, please send an email to [`success@inorbit.ai`](success@inorbit.ai).
-A temporary InOrbit Enterprise account with limited access for a fictional company called **Hooli** will be created for you, as well as an API key for the fleet adapter.
+To request access to the InOrbit demo account, please send an email to [`success@inorbit.ai`](success@inorbit.ai).
+You will be granted temporary access to the InOrbit Control UI and a matching API Key to use with the fleet adapter.
+This user and API Key will have access to a location with three robots in a pre-created InOrbit Enterprise Edition account.

-If you already are an InOrbit customer and want to set up a fleet adapter to work with your own fleet, checkout our [template package](https://github.com/inorbit-ai/rmf_inorbit_examples/tree/main/rmf_inorbit_template) after playing with the demo.
+In order to use your own InOrbit account with your own robot fleet, check the [template package](https://github.com/inorbit-ai/rmf_inorbit_examples/tree/main/rmf_inorbit_template).

 ## Environment setup